Vicky-Zh/E-SVD/README.md

 # E-SVD

-In this repository, we provide the Givens transformation and its reverse transformation code.
+In this repository, we provide the implementation of the paper <Enhancing the SVD Compression> (https://arxiv.org/abs/2112.03715).